Category Archives: Politics

 Political Fear and Presidential Politics

 A few days ago the Republican Party concluded its quadrennial convention and the concluding speaker was the 2016 nominee, Donald Trump.
 Moments later, Ezra Klein, a respected political pundit, posted an article entitled “Donald Trump’s nomination is the first time American politics has left me truly afraid.”
-Since the article contains approximately 2,500 words, Klein is either an amazingly gifted typist and analyst or he had this article mostly “in… Read More »
+Since the article contains approximately 2,500 words, Klein… Read More »

 Welcoming Criminals and Terrorists